ONE OF THE BEST ESSENTIAL OILS FOR NASAL CONGESTION

 Best way to use cedarwood essential oil: since it also produces a calming effect on the mind that helps you sleep, we’d suggest diffusing it.
 In short, you get both good sleep and wake up free of congestion.

 Traditionally, Chinese medicine has been using lemongrass essential oil for soothing much more besides colds.
-The oil also alleviates headaches and stomachaches.
-Moreover, its antifungal, anti-inflammatory and antimicrobial properties add to its benefits.
+The oil also alleviates headaches and stomachaches and improves the immune system.
+Moreover, its antifungal, anti-inflammatory, and antimicrobial properties add to its benefits.
 It can also act like a mood booster, which makes it an ideal choice for you’re stuck at home with a cold.
 Use lemongrass essential oil to step out of that funk!

-Best way to use lemongrass essential oil: Also, lemongrass essential oil is handy when you want to prevent a cold.
+Best way to use lemongrass essential oil: Lemongrass essential oil is handy when you want to prevent a cold.
 In either case, add a few drops to bathwater.

 Best way to use peppermint essential oil: you can apply it topically – but like we said, do a patch test if you’re using the oil for the first time.
-Or, you can diffuse it.
+Or, you can diffuse it or mix a few drops in a carrier oil.
 Finally, you can also add it to drinking water – 1-2 drops – and have that.

 In 2015, this review noted that tea tree oil contains a compound called alpha-sabine.
 Alpha-sabine has antiviral, antibacterial, and antifungal activity.
 Now, let that sink in: tea tree oil can potentially fight both viruses and bacteria!
 Both agents can be behind your recent congestion episode.